cybozu-go/accurate/docs/design.md

 ## Overview

-Innu aims to implement functionalities found in [Hierarchical Namespace Controller (HNC)][HNC], but in a different way.
+Accurate aims to implement functionalities found in [Hierarchical Namespace Controller (HNC)][HNC], but in a different way.

-Innu provides 1) resource-propagation between namespaces, and 2) sub-namespace concept for multi-tenancy.
+Accurate provides 1) resource-propagation between namespaces, and 2) sub-namespace concept for multi-tenancy.
 Since we consider resource-propagation alone is highly useful, the feature is available between any namespaces.

 ## Why do we need another namespace controller in the first place?